williambq/AppNoticeSDK-Android/README.md

       * In the case where App Notice process returns true (accepted), you should handle the tracker information returned in the trackerPreferences map.
 Only enable/start tracking for trackers that are enabled, and disable/don’t start tracking for trackers that are disabled.
       * In the case where the explicit App Notice process returns false (declined), you should notify the user about the issue, and then lock or close your app before processing any customer tracking (see example code).
       * In the case where onTrackerStateChanged is called and the app has already started trackers that are not turned off, either turn them off at this point, or inform the user that the applicable trackers will be disabled when the app is next started.
-      * Notice that the provided sample code above, the code to initialize AdMob has been moved into a new manageTrackers method to facilitate the various ways it can be managed.
-It also included an example of how to turn this tracker off.
+      * Notice that the provided sample code above, the code to initialize AdMob, has been moved into a new manageTrackers method to facilitate the various ways it can be managed.
+It also includes an example of how to turn this tracker off.

   8. The startConsentFlow method takes these parameters:
       * FragmentActivity activity: This is your activity from which this method is being called, usually your main/start-up activity.
 It will usually be “this” or “this.getActivity”.
 This can also be subclasses of FragmentActivity, like AppCompatActivity or ActionBarActivity.